baudneo/cync-lan/docs/packet_structure.md

 - Device firmware version is sent using 0x83 packets.
 - Device self status updates are sent using 0x83 packets.
+- Possibly devices joining the mesh happen on this channel?

 ### Example packet
 ```text